PoliBa-Space-Program/iris/README.md

 Serialization format that can run everywhere.
 This format was created in order to serialize and make easier the interpretation of data received by the flight computer of a rocket.

-The first choice was (Protocol Buffers)[https://protobuf.dev/] (used in (gRPC)[https://grpc.io/]), but an implementation for emebedded systems was needed.
+The first choice was [Protocol Buffers](https://protobuf.dev/) (used in [gRPC](https://grpc.io/)), but an implementation for emebedded systems was needed.
 In particular in Rust no std.

 Also, [serde](https://github.com/serde-rs/serde) was not an option because only available for Rust but I use also C++, Python and other languages depending on what is needed.